 The final month of 2022 saw the release of 12 new peer-reviewed journal articles written or co-written by members of the Duke Neurology Department.

 In 2002, Teikko Artis was in a bind.
 A year after starting at Duke, Artis enjoyed his work as a patient service advocate in the Department of Psychiatry and Behavioral Sciences.

 The Duke Neurology Department continued to build on its success in the second half of 2022.

-The Duke Neurology Department continued to grow and expand its missions of providing excellent clinical care, conducting research to improve our understanding of neurological conditions and how to treat them, and training the next generation of neurology providers in 20
+The Duke Neurology Department continued to grow and advance its missions of patient care, research, and training the next generation of neurology providers in 20